dbousfie/3201/syllabus.md

 as long as they accomplish the requirements outlined above.
-In order to receive an individual mark students must post a short (200 word) summary of their role in the debate preparation and execution, assessing their groups' strengths and weaknesses in OWL under 'Assignments' under 'Term assignment -- Option 1 -- Debate'.
+In order to receive an individual mark students must post a short (200 word) summary of their role in the debate preparation and execution, assessing their groups' strengths and weaknesses in Brightspace.
 All written work must use proper essay paragraph structure and conform to the 'criteria for the evaluation of written assignments' below or it cannot achieve full grades.

 ## Essay (if chosen) Due the end of Week 10 in Brightspace under 'assignments'.